Llyn Clywedog is a little-known big lake in the heart of Wales. A great place for sailing or exploring in a canoe.

 Llyn (Lake) Clywedog is a massive lake of 615 acres spanning 6 miles, set in the rolling mountains and hills of Mid-Wales.

-Yet this large lake is not as well known as its larger cousin Bala (Llyn Tegid) to the north.
-However, unlike Bala, this is not a natural lake, and is the result of a massive dam across a number of valleys, which has created this S-shaped highland lake.
+Yet this large lake is not as well known as its larger cousin Bala (Llyn Tegid), to the north.
+However, unlike Bala, this is not a natural lake resulting from a massive dam across several valleys, which has created this S-shaped highland lake.

 Access for Water Sports